Scroll to navigation

 3.Disk images lacking a partition table, with a naked Linux file system (e.g. squashfs or ext4)

-These image formats are the same ones that systemd-nspawn(1) supports via its --directory=/--image= switches and those that the service manager supports via RootDirectory=/RootImage=.
+These image formats are the same ones that systemd-nspawn(1) supports via it's --directory=/--image= switches and those that the service manager supports via RootDirectory=/RootImage=.
 Similar to them they may optionally carry Verity authentication information.

 System extensions are automatically looked for in the directories /etc/extensions/, /run/extensions/, /var/lib/extensions/, /usr/lib/extensions/ and /usr/local/lib/extensions/.
 The first two listed directories are not suitable for carrying large binary images, however are still useful for carrying symlinks to them.
 The primary place for installing system extensions is /var/lib/extensions/.
 Any directories found in these search directories are considered directory based extension images, any files with the .raw suffix are considered disk image based extension images.